 Disputing, releasing, and handling monetization yourself

-The best and quickest way to have CD Baby release a claim is to dispute the claim directly within your YouTube account.
+The best and quickest way to have CD Baby release a claim is to dispute the claim within your YouTube account.
 This link shows you exactly how the process works and the steps to take within YouTube.
 Below is what we'd like you to include in your dispute.

 🔷 If you are a CD Baby artist, your dispute must include the following note: